warner/petmail/docs/mailbox.md

 Each transport descriptor needs to convey the following information:

 * Reachability data for the mailbox.
-This is frequently a hostname/IP-address and a port number.
+This is frequently a URL, or hostname/IP-address and port number.
 Some transports have other forms of indirection, so this could instead be a Tor hidden-service (.onion) address, or a SMTP mailbox name (username@host), or a local directory name.
 * Encryption pubkey for the mailbox.
 This is a 32-byte Curve25519 pubkey.
 All clients who share a mailbox will use the same pubkey.
 This is used to encrypt the outer message, which will be decrypted by the mailbox.
-The intention is to conceal the ultimate recipient of each inner message from an eavesdropper watching the mailbox's inlet.
+The intention is to conceal the ultimate recipient of each inner message from an eavesdropper watching the mailbox's network inlet.
 * Sender-Specific Transport ID (STID).
-This is a re-randomizable encrypted token, unique to each channel (e.g. sender+receiver, independent for the two directions).
-The sender will use this to create a per-message MSTID, placed inside the outer-encrypted payload, so it will be visible to the mailbox service itself, but not to an eavesdropper.
+This is a re-randomizable encrypted token, unique to each channel.
+The sender will use this to create a per-message "MSTID", placed inside the outer-encrypted payload, so it will be visible to the mailbox service itself, but not to an eavesdropper.
   Mailboxes will decrypt this to obtain the (non-sender-specific) Transport ID (TID), which lets them determine which recipient should receive the message.

+The channel descriptor contains the following data:

-* Channel ID (CID): another re-randomizable token, also unique to the sender+receiver pair.
-This is delivered next to the MSTID, but not decrypted by the mailbox server.
-Instead, it is decrypted by the final recipient to determine which channel the message is associated with.
+* Channel Identification Key (CIDKey): a symmetric encryption key, also unique to the sender+receiver pair.
+This is used, with a random nonce, to create a "CID Box": an encrypted box containing (seqnum+hash(msg)).
+The encrypted box is delivered next to the MSTID, but not decrypted by the mailbox server.
+Instead, the final recipient can perform trial decryptions with all CIDKeys to determine which channel the message is associated with (this is faster than using trial decryption of the real Curve25519-encrypted box).
+The CIDKey is also used to construct a "CIDToken", by hashing together the key and the message sequence number.

-Recipients will also supply one box/unbox public key to the sender, independent of the mailbox descriptors, named "current".
-The "current" pubkey may be updated by subsequent messages later.
-This pubkey will be used to encrypt the inner messages, and provide forward-secrecy.
+  This token is delivered with the CIDBox, and (as long as no messages have been dropped), enables the recipient to perform O(1) lookups of the intended channel.
+* "channel-verfkey": an Ed25519 verifying key, used to authenticate messages
+* "channel-pubkey-current": a Curve25519 box/unbox public key, used to
+  encrypt the inner messages.
+This will be updated by subsequent messages, to provide forward-secrecy.

 Multiple recipient nodes will share a mailbox service.
-Senders will get distinct STID and CIDs for each one, but their transport reachability data and mailbox pubkey will be the same.
+Senders will get distinct STID and CIDKeys for each one, but their transport reachability data and mailbox pubkey will be the same.

-Multiple mailbox services could share the same reachability address.
-Their messages would be distinguished by the mailbox pubkey.

-Clients can use multiple mailbox services.
-All four components of the transport descriptor will be different.
+Each mailbox service has a distinct pubkey.
+There should be a one-to-one relationship between reachability data and mailbox pubkey.

+Clients can use multiple mailbox services, or even use multiple transports within a single mailbox.
+The STID will be different for each.
+These clients will provide multiple transport descriptors to their correspondents.
+However they will only provide a single channel descriptor to each correspondent, regardless of how many mailboxes they use.

 ## Renting an Inbox